List of French artistic movements: Rococo

 The expression "Rococo" is used for much European art throughout the 18th century, including works by the Italians Giovanni Battista Tiepolo, Canaletto and Francesco Guardi and the English Thomas Gainsborough, Joshua Reynolds and the furnituremaker Thomas Chippendale.
 Compared with the 17th century Baroque, Rococo implies a lighter and more playful decorative art; the nude female is frequently featured; chinoiserie is also fashionable.
 Some of the artists that are most often grouped as "Rococo" are listed below.
-See as well Régence, Louis XV of France, Palace of Versailles.
+See as well Régence, Louis XV, Palace of Versailles.